This example shows how to control a thermo-mechanical pulping (TMP) plant with a model predictive controller.

-A primary objective of controlling the TMP plant is to regulate the energy applied to the pulp by the electric motors which drive each refiner to derive pulp with good physical properties without incurring excess energy costs.
+The primary objective of controlling the TMP plant is to regulate the energy applied to the pulp by the electric motors which drive each refiner to derive pulp with good physical properties without incurring excess energy costs.

-A secondary control objective is to regulate the ratio of dry mass flow rate to overall mass flow rate (known as consistency) measured at the outlet of each refiner.
+The secondary control objective is to regulate the ratio of dry mass flow rate to overall mass flow rate (known as consistency) measured at the outlet of each refiner.

-In practice these objectives amount to regulating the primary and secondary refiner motor loads and the primary and secondary refiner constancies subject to the following output constraints:
+In practice, these objectives amount to regulating the primary and secondary refiner motor loads, and the primary and secondary refiner constancies, subject to the following output constraints:

-(2) Maintain the vibration level on the two refiners below a critical level defined to prevent refiner plate clash.
+(2) Maintain the vibration level on the two refiners below a critical level to prevent refiner plate clash.

-set points to the two gap controllers regulating the distance between the refiner plates
+Gap controller setpoints for regulating the distance between the refiner plates

-the dilution flow rates to the two refiners
+Dilution flow rates to the two refiners

-the rpm of the screw feeder
+RPM of the screw feeder

 Physical limits are also imposed on each of these inputs.